 - Music and the Body (offered once every two years)

 - Senior Capstone, chosen from

 - Individual independent project

-Students interested in studying dance may also choose the Arts in Context concentration, where they combine the study of dance with any liberal arts discipline.
-For example, students can study dance criticism and journalism by taking courses through Literary Studies and Writing, while other majors and minors (such as Psychology, Urban Studies, and Social Inquiry) also provide wider contexts for dance studies.
+Students interested in studying dance can also choose the Arts in Context concentration, in which they combine the study of dance with a liberal arts discipline.
+For example, students can study dance criticism and journalism by taking courses through Literary Studies and Writing.
+Other majors and minors (such as Psychology, Urban Studies, and Social Inquiry) also provide wider contexts for dance studies.
 See the Arts in Context pages for further information about this option.